the-m3chanic/bi0s-stuff/writeups/tasks/isitnot/README.md

 Output:
 > aW5jdGZrNGl6M24

-Let's input this to the program and check
+Let's input this to the program and check <br>
 ![alt](./screenshot_flag)

 *nicE*